 Blended learning is ideal for youth to build a foundation of skills for social and economic success; in fact, a recent meta-analysis by the U.S. Department of Education shows it to be more effective than either all in-person or all online learning.
 How can educators and programs find free, high quality SEL and career readiness resources to incorporate in their class and training rooms?
 What are the best practices for navigating technology in the classroom and facilitating equitable access for all genders in low bandwidth environments?
 The International Youth Foundation will share free digital tools for education and employability that you can incorporate into your programs today, along with their evidence and best practices for blended learning.

-Karen Phillips, Director, Curriculum and Training, and Geena Stith, Curriculum Development and Training Specialist, International Youth Foundation, Baltimore, Md.
+Luis Quinoñes, Program Manager of U.S. Workforce Development, and Geena Stith, Curriculum Development and Training Specialist, International Youth Foundation, Baltimore, Md.

 One Size Does Not Fit All: Helping Educators and Students Find Beneficial Practices Given Who They Are When They Show Up